mlabbe/go-template-cli/README.md

 Note that the docs and tests may break as these changes have not necessarily updated these components thoroughly.

+### Fork Roadmap ###

+ - add `--vars` option multiple times to specify multiple toml/json files.
+Force the decoder to the extension.
+This will be mutually exclusive with stdin.
+ - fix partially generated templates when an error occurs in the outfile case; make generation atomic.

 ## Usage

     # glob in all of the tpl files.